WasiqB/coteafs-appium/.github/ISSUE_TEMPLATE.md

 ## Details

-Please provide more details, if necessary.
+Please provide more details or sample code to reproduce the issue, if necessary.

 ## Code To Reproduce Issue [ Good To Have ]